PrairieLearn/PrairieLearn/email.md

 ]
 ...

-In your `info.json` for each question, you will need to specify the sharing configuration for that question with the properties "sharingSets", "publiclyShared", and "publiclySharedWithSource", e.g.:
+In your `info.json` for each question, you will need to specify the sharing configuration for that question with the properties "sharingSets" and "publiclyShared", e.g.:
 <br/>

 ...